Michael Joseph Smith

-Smith has released 55 recordings of original compositions in 17 countries, featuring artists Jonas Hellborg, Steve Lacy, Michael Shrieve, and Danny Gottlieb.
-A film portrait of his life titled In Spiritual Exile was premiered in Sweden in 1983, and in the United States in 1984 via National Public Television Network (PBS).
+Throughout his career, Smith released 55 recordings of original compositions in 17 countries, featuring artists Jonas Hellborg, Steve Lacy, Michael Shrieve, Danny Gottlieb, Nancy Wilson and Sarah Vaughan.
+Regarded as a pioneer of computer-assisted composition, a film portrait of his life titled In Spiritual Exile was premiered in Sweden in 1983, and in the United States in 1984 via National Public Television Network (PBS).
 In addition, two further films were released about Smith, both titled Virtuosi Studies 1 and 2.

 In 2009, Smith co-founded WR Entertainment with James F. Cardwell, Ryan Wiik, Alan E. Bell, Duane M. Eberlein, Øyvind Holm-Johnsen and Steinar Larsen, and was included in the Swedish Musical Heritage project by the Royal Swedish Academy of Music.
 Sick and in palliative care for the later years of his life, Smith died from cancer on April 10, 2022.